 DIRECTIONS: Preheat the oven to 325º.
 Place the roast on a cutting board or right in your roasting pan if you prefer.
 If using fresh garlic, the first step is to cut your clove in half and rub the cut surface all over the surfaces of the meat (all sides, including the bony side).
 If not using fresh garlic, step 1 is to drizzle the coconut aminos or soy sauce over the meat surfaces and rub it in with your fingers.
 Step 2 is to sprinkle the garlic powder on the meat surfaces.
 Last, sprinkle the black pepper all over the meat surfaces.
 Place roast bone side down in your roasting pan.
 Roast at 325º for 15 minutes to the pound.

 Check center of the roast with a meat thermometer (be sure the thermometer tip isn’t touching bone).
-The meat is rare at an internal temperature of 115º; medium rare at 120º; well done at 125º and probably overcooked and “dead” (dry and tough) at 130º or higher.
-I personally think it is a crime to eat such a wonderful cut of meat well done, but to each his own preferences.
-Since we like our rib roast medium rare, I always take it out of the oven when it reads (115º rare) as it will continue to cook as you let it sit on the counter for 5 minutes before carving.
+The meat is rare at an internal temperature of 115º; medium rare at 120º; well done at 125º and probably overcooked and thoroughly “dead” (dry and tough) at 130º or higher.
+I personally think it is a crime to eat such a wonderful cut of meat well done, but to each his own preference.
+Since we like our rib roast medium rare, I always take it out of the oven when it reads (115º rare) as it will continue to cook as you let it sit on the counter for 5-10 minutes before carving.
 You don’t want to bypass the sitting period or the minute you start slicing, all the wonderful juices will ooze out onto the cutting board and be wasted.
 Carve off the bones and set aside.
 Carve up 8 nice 3/8″ slices and serve at once.

 I like to deglaze the roasting pan with a dab of water over low heat while the meat is “sitting”.
 Just stir to get up all the brown bits to make your “au jus” sauce.
 Add a dash of salt and pepper to the juice if needed.
 Serve your roast with horseradish sauce if desired.
 My recipe for that sauce is here: Horseradish Sauce